hanxueluo/tstack/README.md

 # Tstack

-Tstack wraps gdb around, borrowing the idea from **pstack**.It logs callstack of specified breakpoint of running program.
+Tstack wraps gdb around, borrowing the idea from **pstack**.It logs callstack of specified breakpoints of running program.

 ##How to start

-- Simply use the tstack like command below:
+- Simply use the tstack command as below:

 ```Shell
 ./tstack $PID $BREAKPOINT
 ```

 where \$PID is the pid of the program. \$BREAKPOINT is the point you want to trace.
-It can be a function name or code line.
-It's just what means in gdb.
+It can be a function name or location of code, just same with what means in gdb.

 - Use the tstack to trace multiple beakpoints: